Magyartanulas/magyartanulas.github.io/counting.md

 These two words are both used for asking *how much?* but in different ways. `Mennyi?` is generally used for asking things that can be considered uncountable and sometimes for things that are countable, while `hány?` is used specifically for things that can be counted.

 * Hány óra van? - (What hour is it?)
-* Mennyi az Idő? - (What time is it?)
+* Mennyi az idő? - (What time is it?)
 * Hány turista volt a Hősök Terén? - (How many tourists were at Heroes' Square?)
 * Mennyi bort ittál? - (How much wine did you drink?)
 * Most hány éves vagy? - (How old are you now?)
 * Mennyibe kerül ez? - (How much is this around?)
 * Mennyibe fájt? - (How much did it cost? **slang**)

-Money is treated as uncountable, hence `mennyi pénz?` and`mennyibe kerül ez?` but if you use forint instead, it becomes countable `hány forint van?` or `hány forintba kerül?`.
+Money is treated as uncountable, hence `mennyi pénz?` and`mennyibe kerül ez?` but if you use forint instead, it becomes countable `hány forint?` or `hány forintba kerül?`.

 ### Hányadik & Hányas